kaittiyost/njs-reporter/README.md

 # NJS-Reporter

-For generating reports from grafana dashboards developed with NodeJS.
+For generating reports from grafana dashboards developed with NodeJS And customize the report format with simple HTML.

 ## Grafana requires